More than 100,000 patients each year

 We’ve made progress in cervical cancer prevention through the introduction of simple and cost-effective “screen and treat” strategies and human papillomavirus (HPV) vaccination.

-In 2016, with the support of Merck pharmaceuticals and in collaboration with the Haitian Ministry of Health and Zanmi la santé, we were able to introduce the quadrivalent HPV vaccine for the first time in urban Haiti.
+In 2016, GHESKIO, in partnership with Merck, the Haitian Ministry of Health, and Zanmi La Santé, introduced the quadrivalent HPV vaccine in urban Haiti.

 HIV care to protect young girls